alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 The bus I took to Grant Park filled up quickly with runners.
 The mood was quiet and reflective.
 I didn't have a drop bag so it was a breeze to get to the start.

-Unfortunately, the weather turned out as predicted.
-14-17 mi/hr winds.
+The weather turned out as predicted.
+12-17 mi/hr winds.
 A bit of chill in the morning, then warming to mid 70's rapidly.
-The Event Alert System level was YELLOW, which basically meant racing conditions were not ideal and to be careful.
+The Event Alert System level was YELLOW, which meant racing conditions were not ideal and to be careful.

 I found the 3:50 pace group in my corral and we bonded instantly.
 We made jokes.
 Shared nervous smiles.
 We all had a common goal, which united us in a strange way.